Skip to main content

 }

 Want to skip self-hosting entirely?
-Hindsight Cloud works as the external API endpoint — just use your Cloud URL and API token above.
-This does mean your memory data leaves your machine, which breaks the fully-local setup.
-For personal use where privacy is paramount, stick with the local daemon.
-But for teams or multi-instance setups where shared memory matters more, Cloud is the fastest path.
+Hindsight Cloud works as the external API endpoint — just use your Cloud URL and API token, or run the wizard with --mode cloud.
+For teams or multi-instance setups where shared memory matters more than local-only, Cloud is the fastest path.

 Memory Isolation